 Located at the Yonsei International Campus in Songdo, Incheon, GIT offers a master (Th.M.) and doctor (Th.D.) in Theology and provides 100 percent support for all degree program students, which include a full scholarship as well as accommodation and living stipend.

 “GIT is not merely an academic program provided by Yonsei University; it represents a mission that all Korean churches must pursue together as one,” said Professor Soo-Young Kwon, Dean of the United Graduate School of Theology at Yonsei University.
 He added that the Institute’s first seven doctorates, including George Samuel Okoth, have already taken on influential roles to contribute as Christian leaders in their respective countries.

 The graduates will continue on with their theological research; Pau Gualnam will head the Reformed Bible Institute at his home country India and Moon Pan will continue his theological research as newly-promoted Associate Professor of the Myanmar Institute of Theology.
 Colby Kumwenda will continue teaching at the University of Livingstone in Malawi.
 Moses Bushendich, an Anglican priest and key coordinator of the Church of Uganda, began his new position as international director of Church Missionary Society-Africa on September 1, 2018.

-Yonsei University will continue to educate Christian leaders of Asian, African and South American countries through the Global Institute of Theology with the support of churches and Christians in Korea.
+Yonsei University plans to continue educating Christian leaders of Asian, African and South American countries through the Global Institute of Theology and with the support of churches and Christians in Korea.